ramonpzg/pycon-ph-deng-23/README.md

 Data pipelines are useful tools for data professionals at all levels in an organisation and within different industries.
 From data analysts and scientists who want to move data around for their analyses and model-building and tunning stages, to data engineers building extract, transform, and load pipelines that scale the flow and accessibility of data within their organizations.
 With this in mind, the goal of this workshop is to help Python programmers learn how to build pipelines that move and transform data from different sources into others to then power analytical applications like dashboards, machine learning models, and chatbots, among many others..

-The workshop will emphasize both methodology and frameworks through a top-down approach, and several of the open source libraries included are Prefect, Scikit-Learn, LightGBM, pandas, and the HoloViz suite of data visualization libraries.
+The workshop will emphasize both methodology and frameworks through a top-down approach, and several of the open source libraries included are pandas and metaflow.
 In addition, the workshop covers important concepts from data engineering, data analytics, and data science.
 Lastly, since we will start with the end results -- the overview of the system, the clean data we have, and the explanation of how we got it there -- participants will build a foundation for how to reverse engineer data pipelines and other processes they find in the wild by following the guidelines and processes provided in the workshop.

 ## Format